 Salary Info and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for veterinary techs were expected to increase 52% from 2010-2020.
-The growth was attributed to general care and lab work being performed primarily by veterinary techs, freeing up veterinarians to handle more complex and specialized procedures.
-In May 2012, the BLS reported that veterinary technologists and technicians earned an average of $31,470.
+According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for veterinary technologists and technicians are expected to increase 19% from 2014-2024.
+The growth projection is attributed to general care and lab work being performed primarily by veterinary techs, freeing up veterinarians to handle more complex and specialized procedures.
+In May 2015, the BLS reported that veterinary technologists and technicians earned an annual average salary of $33,280.